 Abbey of Landevennec

-Throughout the year educational workshops, concerts, exhibitions and numerous events enliven the ruins of this major place of medieval archeology in Europe.
-In summer, you can also become an archaeologist apprentice or participate in a copyist workshop.
-A garden of the simple flowers again, recalling the interest that the herbalist monks carried to the plants.
+Throughout the year educational workshops, concerts, exhibitions and numerous events bring to life the ruins of this major site of medieval archaeology in Europe.
+In the summer, you can also become an apprentice archaeologist or participate in a copyist workshop.
+A garden of the simple flowers blooms again, reminding us of the interest that the monks herbalists had in plants.